 St Anne’s Hostel was founded in 1976 by Father Pascal Dillon, a local priest.
 He established a hostel for homeless men in the crypt of St. Chad’s Cathedral.
 This moved to 112 Moseley Street and we have remained in this Victorian grade II listed building, originally the police barracks for Birmingham.

 The hostel has always provided a safe and secure alternative to life on the streets, giving men the opportunity to rebuild their self-confidence and for an increasing number, make permanent changes to their lifestyle.

 In 2008, Park View opened.
 This block of 17 self-contained flats was built to provide a focus for independent living, learning and development.
 Unfortunately, in 2009 we were unsuccessful in retaining Supporting People Funding.
-Although closure looked possible, through the hard work and dedication of the team, we stayed open.
+Although the closure of St Anne’s Hostel looked possible, through the hard work and dedication of the team, we stayed open.
 We now provide a bed for the night and breakfast for 35 residents, along with limited but important support, including advice for residents looking to move on to new accommodation.